The Acer KG241QP is an affordable 144Hz gaming monitor yet it offers a buttery-smooth performance making it ideal for competitive gamers on a budget.

 So, you can get a pretty decent image quality out of the monitor via calibration.

 Other gaming features include Black Boost (improves visibility of objects in shadows), Aim Point (custom crosshair overlays), and Refresh Rate Num (to keep track of the monitor’s refresh/frame rate).

-However, the MBR technology is not particularly well implemented on this monitor.
-There aren’t any meaningful adjustments available and the screen becomes too dark when VRB is enabled.
+However, the MBR technology is not well implemented in this case.
+There aren’t any meaningful adjustments available, and the screen becomes too dark when VRB is enabled.

 Design & Connectivity

 In order to make this display so affordable, Acer had to corners somewhere.
 So, the stand of the monitor is tilt-only, but at least it’s fairly sturdy.

 You can also detach it and mount the screen on a third-party stand via the 100x100mm VESA pattern.

 Connectivity options include two HDMI 2.0 ports and a single DisplayPort 1.2 input, and there are no audio jacks or speakers.
 Both HDMI and DP support FreeSync and 144Hz at 1920×1080.

 The bezels of the monitor are quite bulky, which makes the monitor look bigger, but if you want to have a multi-monitor setup, the thickness of the bezels will be annoying.

 Lastly, the screen has a matte coating, which eliminates reflections.